JohnSnowLabs/nlu/README.md

 ## What kind of models does NLU provide?
 NLU provides everything a data scientist might want to wish for in one line of code!
  - NLU provides everything a data scientist might want to wish for in one line of code!
- - 350 + pre-trained models
+ - 1000 + pre-trained models
  - 100+ of the latest NLP word embeddings ( BERT, ELMO, ALBERT, XLNET, GLOVE, BIOBERT, ELECTRA, COVIDBERT) and different variations of them
  - 50+ of the latest NLP sentence embeddings ( BERT, ELECTRA, USE) and different variations of them
- - 50+ Classifiers (NER, POS, Emotion, Sarcasm, Questions, Spam)
+ - 100+ Classifiers (NER, POS, Emotion, Sarcasm, Questions, Spam)
- - 40+ Supported Languages
+ - 300+ Supported Languages
+- Summarize Text and Answer Questions with T5
 - Labeled and Unlabeled Dependency parsing
  - Various Text Cleaning and Pre-Processing methods like Stemming, Lemmatizing, Normalizing, Filtering, Cleaning pipelines and more